Work About Sketchbook Contact

 Discovery & Strategic Insights

-0 Law firm interviews across varying sizes
+0 Law firm interviews across varying firm sizes

 0 Research methods: interviews, workflow shadowing, competitive audit